MyThElon3404/PySpark-Spark_With_Python/PySpark Tutorials/RDD.md

 ###  The transformations on RDD can be categorized into two: Narrow and Wide.

-#### 1. Narrow transformations, the result of the transformation is such that in the output RDD each of the partitions have records that are from the same partition in the parent RDD.
-Operations like Map, FlatMap, Filter, Sample come under narrow transformations.
+#### 1. Narrow transformations - the result of the transformation is such that in the output RDD each of the partitions has records that are from the same partition in the parent RDD.
+Operations like Map, FlatMap, Filter, and Sample come under narrow transformations.

-#### 2. Wide transformations, the data in each of the partitions of the resulting RDD comes from multiple different partitions in the parent RDD.
-Transformation functions like groupByKey(), reduceByKey() fall under the category of wide transformation.
+#### 2. Wide transformations - the data in each of the partitions of the resulting RDD comes from multiple different partitions in the parent RDD.
+Transformation functions like groupByKey(), and reduceByKey() fall under the category of wide transformation.

 ![name-of-you-image](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*6dYzs4GK3Q9nSPkMp-3w2w.png)

+## Actions -
+#### Actions are the operations on the RDD to carry out computations and return the final result back to the driver.
+It triggers the execution to carry out intermediate transformations after loading the data into the RDD and finally passing the result back.
+These actions are operations that result in non-RDD values.
+As we already saw, the transformations are executed only when an action requires a result to be returned.
+Collect, reduce, countByKey, count are some of the actions.